Skip to main content

 Why Replace Your Cabin Air Filter?

 The cabin air filter cleans all the air that enters your Tesla's interior through the HVAC system.
+Over time, it collects dust, pollen, exhaust particulates, and even mold spores.
 A dirty filter causes:

-• Reduced AC/heating efficiency (if AC isn't cooling properly, start here)
+• Reduced AC/heating efficiency (if your AC isn't cooling properly, start here)

 • Musty or bad smells when the AC runs